Top 11 Best VPN Services of 2019Posted May 29, 2018, 4:58 p.m. by Jonathan

 Over 700 servers in over 73 locations make up the VyprVPN network.
 There are also over 200,000 IP addresses to cycle through.
 Depending on the subscription plan you go for, Basic or Premium, you can also use VyprVPN on up to three or five devices simultaneously.

-Considering that their UI can seem a bit biased towards Windows, it’s possible that most users will find the Basic membership enough.
+Considering that their UI can seem a bit biased towards Windows, most users may find the Basic membership enough.
 Both plans have no bandwidth limits or access restrictions.

 Read our complete review on VyprVPN right here.